sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ## Exercise 4: Verifying integration between AD DS and Microsoft Entra ID

+In this exercise, you will verify the integration between AD DS and Microsoft Entra ID.
+You will check synchronization status and ensure that changes to user accounts in AD DS are reflected in Microsoft Entra ID.

 ### Task 1: Verify synchronization in the Azure portal

+In this task, you will verify the synchronization status in the Azure portal, ensuring that users and groups from your on-premises AD DS are successfully synced with Microsoft Entra ID.

 1. On **SEA-ADM1**, switch to the Microsoft Edge window displaying the Azure portal.